Rahim7X/WebHacking-Compiled/Methodology/Extensive-Recon.md

 - whatweb

 #### Firewall Fingerprinting and Bypassing
+- Use [HackOriginFinder](https://github.com/hakluke/hakoriginfinder) to find real ip of host
 # WAF (Real pain)
 Most amateur bug hunters will throw <img src=x onerror=alert(1)> into an a reflected input field, look at the dreaded &lt; and &gt; in the source code, noticing it has been filtered, and then give up.
 But you can go further.
 WAFs (firewalls) will block many payloads, but not all…